crunchysteve/SoleBot/README.md

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white) ![[OpenSCAD](https://openscad.org)](https://github.com/crunchysteve/Solebot/blob/main/images/openscad.png?raw=true) ![PlatformIO](https://img.shields.io/badge/PlatformIO-%23222.svg?style=for-the-badge&logo=platformio&logoColor=%23f5822a) ![Arduino](https://img.shields.io/badge/-Arduino-00979D?style=for-the-badge&logo=Arduino&logoColor=white) ![Espressif](https://img.shields.io/badge/espressif-E7352C.svg?style=for-the-badge&logo=espressif&logoColor=white)

 # SoléBot
-Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW
+Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW.
+Named "SoléBot" for the solenoid actuators used to directly beat it's drums.

 ---
 10240923:- Both my printers have decided to shit their brand new hotends after about 5 prints each.
 I may just redesign the mechanical parts for wooden and aluminium options to suit a range of makers' tools while I try to diagnose why a high flow, high temperature hotend would clog and heat creep worse than a cheap nasty.
 Meanwhile, while I await new parts, here is a design for aluminium versions of the solenoid brackets.
 These may be closer to a universal fit than the printed prototypes, too.